 4. Integrated Kitchen Sinks

 The countertop is getting the modern treatment and the sinks are not being left behind.
-In 2017, the favorite look for homeowners is a sleek continuous style from the countertop and down into the sink.
-The integrated sink with countertop has become another trend in kitchen countertops for 2017.
+The favorite look for homeowners is a sleek continuous style from the countertop and down into the sink.
+The integrated sink with countertop has become another trend in kitchen countertops for 2018.

 Integrated sinks are made from the same material as the countertop.
 So the two blend seamlessly between the countertop and the sink.
 What you have is a smooth flow from your working surface to your sink, resulting in a chic modern style, take a look at Houzz for more ideas.

 Away from the style, this new style makes maintenance a breeze.
 The lack of a break allows a smooth and proper wipe down of your work area.
 You do not have to worry about dirty water and food bits getting stuck in the space between the countertop and the sink.
 A quick wipe is enough to eliminate any marks and stains on the countertop.
 Integrated kitchen sinks work for any kitchen style.
 They fit in perfectly in a modern home and work as a wonderful complement to more traditional elements in a country or farmhouse kitchen.
-Also and adaptation to this are different material sink, like stainless steel, vitreous China, and quartz that have a flange made of the same countertop material giving it that seamless integration from sink to surface.
+Also, an adaptation to this is different material sinks–like stainless steel, vitreous china, and quartz that have a flange made of the same countertop material giving it that seamless integration from sink to surface.
 The possibilities are endless.

 5. Neutral Tones the New Norm as Bright Colors Fall Out of Favor